Back to Wildlife Info

 In mid-October, a young deer was walking through a field, when suddenly the ground gave way beneath its hooves.
 With a crash, the deer fell, dropping down into an abandoned well.
 It was trapped there, possibly injured.

-Washington State Fish & Wildlife officers along with Mike Pratt, our Director of Wildlife Services, responded to a call about the trapped deer.
-Mike climbed down into the well to check the deer for injuries and give it a tranquilizer shot (this would be necessary for safely bringing the deer out of the well).
-Mike determined that the deer was uninjured - just trapped!
+Washington State Fish & Wildlife officers along with the Shelter's representative, responded to a call about the trapped deer.
+We climbed down into the well to check the deer for injuries and give it a tranquilizer shot (this would be necessary for safely bringing the deer out of the well).
+It was determined that the deer was uninjured - just trapped!

-Mike and wildlife officers hauled the deer out of the well and placed a tag in its ear.
-Mike decided to stay with the young deer until it woke up, so no predators could find it in this vulnerable state.
+The deer ws hauled out of the well and a tag placed on its ear.
+We stayed with the young deer until it woke up, so no predators could find it in this vulnerable state.

-When it finally woke up, the deer was groggy and disoriented at first, so Mike stayed until it was eating and seemed back to its regular self.
+When it finally woke up, the deer was groggy and disoriented at first, so we stayed until it was eating and seemed back to its regular self.

 A few weeks later, we heard from Shelter supporters who live in the area that they had seen a tagged deer in their yard, grazing with two others.
 We have every reason to believe that this is the very same deer.
 (See the photo at right.)